tjanas94/vibefeeder/.ai/api-plan.md

 - Required: Yes
 - Constraints:
   - Valid URL format (must start with http:// or https://)
-  - Must be accessible (HTTP HEAD request returns 2xx)
-  - Must return valid RSS feed XML
   - Unique per user (enforced by database constraint)
 - Error messages:
   - Empty: "Feed URL is required"
   - Invalid format: "Invalid URL format.
 Must start with http:// or https://"
-  - Inaccessible: "Unable to fetch feed from this URL.
-Please check the address."
-  - Invalid feed: "This URL does not point to a valid RSS feed"
   - Duplicate: "You have already added this feed"

 **Validation Process:**

 1. Trim whitespace from name and url
 2. Check required fields are non-empty
-3. Validate URL format using regex
+3. Validate URL format using regex (must start with http:// or https://)
-4. Attempt HTTP HEAD request to URL
-5. If HEAD succeeds, attempt GET request
-6. Parse response as XML and validate RSS structure
-7. Check for duplicate URL in user's feeds
+4. Check for duplicate URL in user's feeds
-8. If all pass, accept feed
+5. If all pass, accept feed (actual feed validation happens in background job)

 #### Summaries